aie1123/CS2-No-Recoil-LOGITECH-Script-Macro/README.md

 # CS2-CSGO-No-Recoil-LOGITECH-Script-Macro
+  Updated 2024/12/22, now you can Set Ingame mouse sensitivity between 2.4 to 2.6(recommend2.53).
+  Use at your own risk !!!
+  Use at your own risk !!!
-  Set Ingame mouse sensitivity to 2.4 and enjoy, Use at your own risk !!!
+  Use at your own risk !!!